-My name is April Gomez, and I’m a Nationally Certified Credit Counselor at Pelican.
-I wanted to shed some light on something that isn’t fun for anyone involved—divorce.
+We wanted to shed some light on something that isn’t fun for anyone involved—divorce.
 Getting a divorce can be extremely stressful and painful for both parties, but can also have lasting effects on your finances.
 As we’ve talked about before, though, it’s nothing we can’t overcome.

 Let’s take a closer look at the truth about divorce and credit.

 The dissolution of a marriage can affect many aspects of your life and leaves both spouses rebuilding their lives.
 A divorce can also lead to both parties struggling financially as well.